Want to travel with an onboard bag, but not sure how to manage it? Download my free Onboard Bag Travel Checklist

 Why would anyone want to organise a 6-week holiday to la belle France and travel with an airline-approved, international carry-on bag as their only luggage?

-Is it even possible?
+Is it even possible to travel for a month with a carry-on bag?
 Why would I want it to be possible?

 Ask my ex.
 After all, my inexplicable desire to cram 45-odd days of living into a case designed as a weekender would have fit the bill perfectly as one of those, um, questionable qualities of mine which invariably drove him to distraction.

-It’s important to be compact.
-Considered...and a little bit crazy.
+It’s important to be compactand considered...and a little bit obsessed.
 Is it God – or the devil – that’s in the details?

 Let's begin.